-If the RTO that issued your card is no longer operating, you will need to contact another RTO that conducts General Construction Induction training and provide evidence that you have completed the required training or if you no longer have that evidence, a statutory declaration declaring that you have completed the training.
-You will also need to provide statutory declaration declaring the circumstances in which the card was lost, stolen or destroyed.
+If the RTO that issued your card is no longer operating, you will need to contact another RTO that conducts General Construction Induction training and provide a statement of attainment to the RTO for CPCCWHS1001 Prepare to work safely in the construction industry, or the previous QLD course CPCCOHS1001A Work safely in the construction industry, as well as a declaration of the circumstances in which the card was lost, stolen or destroyed. .
 Contact RTO for more information.

 Do I need to replace a blue card?

 If you already have a blue card, you do not need to change to a white card unless you are enrolled in a course of training that requires the completion of CPCCWHS1001 as a prerequisite, such as CPCCDE3014A Remove non-friable asbestos or CPCCDE3015A Remove friable asbestos.